-- If you’re trying to supplement your diet with omega-3 fats, walnuts are the best.
-Brazil nuts are a particularly good source of selenium.
-Almonds-calcium.
+- If you’re trying to supplement your diet with omega-3 fatty acids, walnuts are the best.
+Brazil nuts are a particularly good source of selenium and almonds – of calcium.

 - If you have a high powered blender you can take your soaked nuts and seeds and use them to make plant milks such as almond milk, coconut milk, hemp milk, etc.

 - Raw & sprouted nut butters can be expensive to buy at the store, so try online or make your own.
 My 6 year old really loves this pumpkin seed butter and sunflower seed butter.

 This category includes added oils in cooking or salads and it should constitute about 1% of your consumed foods – (1 to 2 table spoons of oil per day is enough).
 Oils in general should be used in very small quantities when we talk about adding them to the food, because most of them are inferior (in terms of nutrients) than the food it was extracted from.
 A great example is avocado and avocado oil.